CASFRI/CASFRI/documentation/inventory_update_procedure.md

     FROM casfri50.cas_all
     GROUP BY left(cas_id, 4);

-9. Compute the geometries representing the coverage of the new inventories using the proper lines in the workflow/04_produceHistoricalTable/03_ProduceInventoryCoverages.sql.
+**9. Compute the geometries representing the coverage of the new inventories using the proper lines in the workflow/04_produceHistoricalTable/03_ProduceInventoryCoverages.sql.**
     Add lines if they don't already exist.

     SELECT TT_ProduceDerivedCoverages('AB03', TT_SuperUnion('casfri50', 'geo_all', 'geometry', 'left(cas_id, 4) = ''AB03'''));

-10. Determine the inventories affected by the addition of new inventories in the historical database using a query like this:
+**10. Determine the inventories affected by the addition of new inventories in the historical database using a query like this:**

     SELECT DISTINCT left(cas_id, 4) inv
     FROM casfri50_history.geo_history h,